The Branson School: History

 A former student has alleged that the school condoned teacher and student relationships.
 There was also a law firm report that illustrated the permissive culture of the school.
 The school initially seemed to take the investigation seriously.
 The actual report that named four sex offenders sparked an investigation at University High School where the coach Randy Taylor was employed after Branson.

 Coeducation

 The division of the two schools by gender started to become obsolete by the 1980s, as the two schools shared faculty, trustees, and curriculum.
 In July 1985, The Katharine Branson School and the Mount Tamalpais School were merged as a coeducational private day school, The Branson School.
-Today the school is approximately evenly composed of boys and girls.

 Campus facilities

 Facilities include the Student Commons, an LEED Platinum-certified common area for students, and the Rand Center, a learning resource for students; the center is dedicated to Allen Rand.